Fireplaces

 GAS, MULTI-FUEL, WOOD, OPEN OR ELECTRIC FIREPLACE?

-The charm and look of an open fire can't be beaten, but what alternatives are out there if this sort of fireplace isn't possible in your UK home?
+The charm and look of an open fire is hard to beat, but what alternatives are out there if this sort of fireplace isn't possible in your particular home?

 Fireplace Fitters UK